-Financial manager or management of a company chooses to exhibit only things in their financial reports which project their company in good status in view to gain profit from that.
-Earnings management is a bad thing as most of the calculation of profitCalculation Of ProfitThe profit formula evaluates the net gain or loss of an organization in a particular accounting period.
-It is computed as the difference between the total sales revenue and the overall expenses incurred by the company. showed in the reports will be either fake or prepared on the basis of uncertain future judgments.
+The financial manager or management of a company chooses to exhibit only things in their financial reports that project their company in good status to gain profit from that.
+Earnings management is bad as most of the calculation of profitCalculation Of ProfitThe profit formula evaluates the net gain or loss of an organization in a particular accounting period.
+It is computed as the difference between the total sales revenue and the overall expenses incurred by the company. showed in the reports will be either fake or prepared based on uncertain future judgments.

 #1 – Cookie Jar Reserves

-Cookie jar reserves come under the technique of aggressive accounting as it deals with creating a big reserve in the profit year and drawing downDrawing DownA drawdown is defined as the percentage of decline in the value of a security over a period before it bounces back to the original value or beyond.
-It is expressed as the difference between the highest, i.e., the peak value of that asset, and the lowest, i.e., the trough value of the same. when the company faces a bad year or bad debts can be underestimated in a year to show the company is making a profit.
+Cookie jar reserves come under the technique of aggressive accounting.
+It deals with creating a significant reserve in the profit year and drawing downDrawing DownA drawdown is defined as the percentage of decline in the value of a security over a period before it bounces back to the original value or beyond.
+It is expressed as the difference between the highest, i.e., the peak value of that asset, and the lowest, i.e., the trough value of the same. when the company faces a bad year, or bad debts can be underestimated in a year to show the company is making a profit.

 #2 – The Big Bath